 Feeling bloated?
 You’re not alone.
 Abdominal bloating and gas are among the most common digestive complaints that doctors hear from patients.
-And now there are new bloating culprits: COVID-19 and long COVID.

-Belly bloating bothers some people largely because of how it looks.
+“Bloating” is term that people often use to refer to different experiences.
+For some, “bloating” actually means “distension,” or a waistline that protrudes significantly from its more typical, flatter baseline.
+This type of distended belly bloating bothers some people largely because of how it looks.
 They may think a protruding tummy makes them look “pregnant.”
 Others are frustrated when that swollen stomach sticks around even after weight loss.

 If you’re ready to get rid of abdominal bloating, here’s what you should know.